ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Exit the container by typing `exit`

 * Let's refresh the database data.
-Log on to the MySQL container:
+Back in the shell logged to the MySQL container:

 ```
 kubectl exec -it $MYSQL_ID -- /bin/bash